derekmerck/diana2/docs/source/diana2.rst

 .. code:: bash

    $ diana-cli verify
+   Package signature python-diana:2.1.x:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx is valid.
+   Package signature python-crud:1.0.x:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx is valid.
-   Package signature python-diana:2.x.x:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx is valid.
+   Package signature python-wuphf:1.0.x:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx is valid.

 Of course, users should never trust a package to validate itself, so see `gistsig <https://github.com/derekmerck/gistsig>`__ for details on the algorithm and how to perform a simple external audit.

+Refer to the `diana-cli docs <diana-cli.md>`__ or ``diana-cli --help`` for more documentation.

 Docker-Image
 ------------